Involuntary Withdrawal Policy

 - Notify the dean of their intent to appeal and the date they will submit documentation.

-- Submit medical records or reports to the Dean, which will be reviewed by qualified personnel in Counseling and Psychological Services, Disability Resource Center and/or University Health Center, as appropriate.
+- Submit medical records or reports to the Dean, which will be reviewed by qualified personnel in Counseling and Psychological Services, Disability Resource Center and/or Student Health Center, as appropriate.

 - In an effort to evaluate the records provided by the student, the student may be asked to consent to a release of medical records and/or a release to permit qualified personnel in CAPS, DRC, and/or UHC to speak to the student’s relevant health care providers.